Javascript must be enabled for the correct page display

 March Madness and the NBA All-Star Weekend are like a dream come true for basketball fans.
-The adrenaline-filled games, unexpected upsets, heated rivalries, and Cinderella stories ensure these tentpole events are incredibly entertaining.
+The adrenaline-filled matchups, unexpected upsets, heated rivalries, and Cinderella stories ensure these tentpole events are incredibly entertaining.
 This year, brands have an exciting opportunity to tap into the buzz and engage basketball-loving audiences through influencer marketing campaigns with creators and influencers in the basketball vertical.

 1. Chris Staples: The Content Dunker

 Staples began focusing on short-form videos on YouTube Shorts and TikTok, growing his following exponentially, marking his success as a dunker.
-In June last year, he repped the USA in the Dunk Contest at the 3×3 FIBA World Cup.
-He’s captured content with NBA players including Paul George and Luca Doncic, and he also went to March Madness last year as a brand ambassador for Playmaker for their #wynnxplaymaker campaign.
+In June last year, he represented the USA in the Dunk Contest at the 3×3 FIBA World Cup.
+He’s captured content with NBA players including Paul George and Luca Doncic, and he also went to March Madness last year as a brand ambassador for Playmaker during their #wynnxplaymaker campaign.

 View this post on Instagram